merryface/football-app-front/README.md

 # football-app-front
-A repo to redirect to the new GH pages website
+A repo to redirect to the new GH pages website: [Teemz App](https://teemz-app.github.io/teemz-frontend/)